-Our non-employee directors receive annual cash compensation in the amount of \$125,000 per year, payable in four equal installments at the beginning of each quarter, and an RSU award with a fair market value of \$50,000 per year.
+Our non-employee directors receive annual cash compensation in the amount of \$125,000 per year, payable in four equal installments at the beginning of each quarter, and a restricted stock units ("RSUs") award with a fair market value of \$50,000 per year.
 The cash compensation and the fair value of the RSU grant were increased effective January 1, 2018 from \$75,000 and \$25,000 per year, respectively, which were the amounts that we began paying our non-employee directors immediately following our 2014 initial public offering.
-Our Board of Directors, at the recommendation of the Compensation Committee, approved this increased compensation.
+The awards of RSUs are made from the Non-Employee Director Plan customarily in February of each year, and vest in full on the first anniversary of the date of the grant.
+Our Board of Directors, at the recommendation of the Compensation Committee, approved the increased compensation.
 The Compensation Committee, at the recommendation of Messrs.
 Abram and Myron (who were serving as our Chief Executive Officer and President and Chief Operating Officer, respectively, at the time of such recommendation), approved the increase in the amount of non-employee director compensation in consideration of the burden associated with required travel to Bermuda by our non-employee directors for our Board and committee meetings multiple times a year, as well as their belief that the increased amount of compensation would be more likely to attract additional directors in the future, should the Board deem any such additions appropriate.